 At this current time we are asking patients to telephone Clee Hill surgery to order repeat presriptions.
-DO NOT go to the surgery to order.
-You can pick up your prescription if you are NOT suffering from any of these symptoms:
+DO NOT enter the surgery to order.
+You can collect your prescription if you are NOT suffering from any of these symptoms:

 -SHORTNESS OF BREATH

 You can send another person who is well to collect your prescription for you.

 Repeat Prescriptions & Pharmacy2U – Advertising